• Home

 Throughout the next few months, watch how various diet-wellness cults show up on magazine covers, Facebook ads, Instagram posts, and email campaigns.

 There’s absolutely nothing pathological about wanting to be slender, fit, healthy, beautiful, or even live to be one hundred.
-However, if any of those desires consume your every waking moment; become all you can talk about; cause anxiety if you gain five pounds; cause you to isolate from social events if you can’t eat perfectly; or cause you to feel superior to others. . .you need to step back, take a deep breath, and honestly evaluate if you are becoming entangled.
+However, if any of those desires consume your every waking moment; become all you can talk about; cause anxiety or shame if you gain five pounds; cause you to isolate from social events if you can’t eat perfectly; or cause you to feel superior to others. . .you need to step back, take a deep breath, and honestly evaluate if you are becoming entangled.

 You may be trapped in a diet-wellness cult without realizing it.